lbondi7/lbondi7.github.io/_posts/2018-11-14-LevDes-dev-diary-3.markdown

 ## Plan

-The plan for my level is to make it 3 stages.
-The town, the cave and the weird location.
+The plan for my level is to make it 4 stages.
+The town, the cave, the weird location and the chase.
 The player will work their way through all three areas then once they have been woken up the big creature, they will have to run back trhough all three except they have changed slightly.

 ### The Town